sf-wdi-22-23/modules-22/w11-project-3/d01-dusk-parse/README.md

 1. Now go back to your Parse dashboard to see your new class and data!

 ## Challenge
 Create a fullstack Angular/Parse app CRUDing whatever resource you'd like.
 Could be fun to swap out your backend from your weekend project with a Parse backend.

+Suggestions:
+1. Weekend Lab
+1. Presidents project
+1. Any non-Angular project you built earlier that could use a quick database

 Consult the [Parse js docs](https://www.parse.com/docs/js/guide) and the [quick reference](https://www.parse.com/docs/rest/guide) for the rest API